Kingtilon1/medscribeai/README.md

 - **Documentation Agent**: Transforms transcripts into structured SOAP notes
 - **Verification Agent**: Reviews and validates documentation quality

-## 🤝 Contributing

-Contributions welcome!
-Please read our contribution guidelines before submitting pull requests.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🔒 Privacy & Compliance